uclaopt/TMAC/doc/source/eqn/linear.rst

 Linear equation
 =================
-We apply MOTAC to solve the following linear equation
+We apply TMAC to solve the following linear equation

 .. math::
    Ax = b,